-Which license should I use to share the AM?
+Which license should I use to share the AM in a repository?

-As an alternative, authors who have concerns around adaptation of their work may apply a Creative Commons Attribution-NonCommercial-NoDerivatives (CC BY-NC-ND) license.
+As an alternative, if you have concerns around adaptation of your work, you can apply a Creative Commons Attribution-NonCommercial-NoDerivatives (CC BY-NC-ND) license.
 This means that you have to be credited, any reuse of the work has to be on non-commercial terms, and the work has to be used in full.

 You should include a statement when posting your AM: